-Please check the TMDSAS web page to confirm the accuracy of these dates.
+Please check the Texas Medical and Dental Schools Application Service (TMDSAS) website to confirm the accuracy of these dates.

 The Texas Medical and Dental School Application Service (TMDSAS) begins accepting applications in early May for admission in the fall of the following year.
 Applications must be completed by October 1.
 However, you should bear two things in mind: